hf14log/tango_with_django_2_code/progress_tests/README.md

 You should also make sure that you delete the test module you copied in when you are finished running those tests.
 Make sure your repository does not fill up with `test_chapterX.py` modules!

-Last updated: July 26, 2019 (David Maxwell)
+Last updated: October 3, 2019 (David Maxwell)